 Research and teaching in the field of Political Theory is grounded in the history of political philosophy and its major paradigms including classical, modern and historicist.
 Themes include reason and revelation; justice, legitimacy and the common good; character, civic virtue and liberal education; global technology and radical modernity; the encounter between Western and non-Western theory and practice.
 Schools of thought examined include the Enlightenment, German Idealism, critical theory, phenomenology, post-modernism, feminist political theory.
 The thematic consideration of political theory is pre-eminently guided by the study of the primary texts.

 Members: Scott Bennett, Randall Germain, Marc Hanvelt, Achim Hurrelmann, Raffaele Iacovino, Hans-Martin Jaeger, Radha Jhappan, James Meadowcroft, W. R. Newell, Farhang Rajaee, Fiona Robinson, Brian Schmidt, Gopika Solanki

 Public Affairs and Policy Analysis

 The Public Affairs and Policy Analysis field provides students with a grounding in traditional theories of public administration and public policy as well as well as in the emerging realm of public affairs.
 The field stresses a variety of analytic methods for conducting academic and applied policy analysis.
-The substantive material emphasized in research and teaching include such areas as the environment, health, science and technology and the patterns of public opinion and participation underlying activities in these areas.
+The substantive material emphasized in research and teaching include such areas as the environment, health, science and technology and the patterns of public opinion and participation underlying activities in these area.